 Last Saturday, myself and four of my friends loaded up and did a leg of the world’s longest yard sale.
 We had such a great time and found so many great deals.
 In case you aren’t familiar with the yard sale, I wanted to write a post about it and give you some tips for shopping it in case you decide to find some treasures for yourself next year during the sale.

 From where it begins in Michigan all the way to Chattanooga, Tennessee, the yard sale follows Highway 127.
-Highway 127 ends in Chattanooga, but the yard sale picks back up again along the Lookout Mountain Parkway in Lookout Mountain, Georgia into Alabama.
+Highway 127 ends in Chattanooga at the foot of Signal Mountain, but the yard sale picks back up again along the Lookout Mountain Parkway in Lookout Mountain, Georgia and then on into Alabama.

 I have never completely went from one end to the other.
 The farthest I’ve ever been was from Dunlap, Tennessee to the Kentucky line one year.
 This year, I did some shopping in Dunlap, Pikeville and then all along the Lookout Mountain Parkway leg of the sale.